Whimsy Stick

 The Full Predatory Sequence: Wolf to Dog

-The original wolf sequence, as described by researchers Raymond and Lorna Coppinger in their foundational work on canine domestication, consists of seven phases.
+In practice, the original wolf sequence, as described by researchers Raymond and Lorna Coppinger in their foundational work on canine domestication, consists of seven phases.

 Full Wolf Sequence